KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 **Aion** is stillness that encloses.
 **Khaon** is motion that expands.

-Yet stillness is not absence—
+Yet stillness is not absence —
 it is a womb filled with hidden surge.

-And motion is not chaos—
+And motion is not chaos —
 it is the flowering of what has always been poised.

 In essence, **Aion** bears the pulse of **Khaon**,
 and **Khaon** emerges from the stillness of **Aion**.

-Together, they are the first resonance—
+Together, they are the first resonance —
-unity rendered into dual expression.
+unity rendered into polarity-distinct expression.

 **Zenon** contains them both.
 Not as a vessel,
 not as a field,
 but as that which precedes the notion of containment itself.

-**Zenon** is not the womb—
+**Zenon** is not the womb —
 and not the motion.
 It is the paradox of supra-containment:
 the origin of both holding and dispersing,